Sayangithub23/pixelpress-image-compressor/README.md

 PixelPress Image Compressor
 Copyright (c) 2025 Sayan Dey

+All rights reserved.

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to use, copy, modify, and distribute the Software in binary form, subject to the following conditions:
+Permission is granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to use and distribute the Software in binary form for personal or commercial purposes, subject to the following conditions:

-1. The above copyright notice and this permission notice shall be included in all copies.
-2. This software is provided "as is", without warranty of any kind.
+1. The Software must not be modified, reverse-engineered, or redistributed in altered form without prior written permission from the copyright holder.

+2. Proper credit must be given in any use, distribution, or publication of the Software.
+This includes retaining this copyright notice in all copies of the Software.

+3. This Software is provided "AS IS", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.
+In no event shall the author is liable for any claim, damages, or other liability arising from the use of the Software.
 ```

 ## Credits